 The school will request documentation from the candidate to verify their right to work in the UK.
 This will be checked against the requirements of the Border Agency.
-Where the right to work in the UK cannot be verified, the offer of employment will be immediately withdrawn and the Border Agency notified of the details of the applicant.
+Where the right to work in the UK cannot be verified, the offer of employment will be immediately withdrawn.